 We’ve also enabled the ‘Keyword Stems’ feature, which allows SearchWP to show results even if the keyword isn’t a perfect match.

-Once you’re happy with the settings, click ‘Done.’
+Once you’re happy with the settings, you can just click ‘Done.’

 Step 2: Fine-Tune Your Search Engine

-Now, you’ll see a section for all the sources you selected (in our case, just Pages and Posts).
+Now, you’ll see a section for all the sources you selected (in our case, just posts and pages).

 Each source has sliders for ‘Applicable Attribute Relevance.’
 These sliders determine how much weight SearchWP gives to each attribute when ranking search results.